Wake‑on‑LAN proxies wake up remote PCs without using directed broadcasts.

 WOL proxies

 In practice, WOL proxies are used in the vast majority of cases.
-For this purpose, a computer or a device that supports Java, such as the Raspberry Pi, is configured in the remote network segment for continuous operation (24/7) and, if required, is instructed by the Auto Shutdown Manager server to wake up any computer that is relatively local to it via Wake On LAN.
-For example, it makes sense to use computers that are in continuous operation anyway (e.g. local servers) - or computers with the lowest possible energy consumption.
-In the case of smaller networks, this is easy to solve manually; for larger and more complex networks, the automatic generation of WOL proxies described below is useful.
+For this purpose, a computer or a device that supports Java—such as a Raspberry Pi—is placed in the remote network segment for continuous operation (24/7).
+When required, the Auto Shutdown Manager server instructs it to wake up any computer that is relatively local via Wake‑on‑LAN.
+It is sensible to use machines that are already running continuously (e.g., local servers) or devices with very low power consumption.
+In small networks, this can be configured manually; for larger, more complex networks, the automatic generation of WOL proxies described below is useful.

 Automatic WOL proxy generation and monitoring

-The aim of the automatic WOL proxy generation, optimization, monitoring and maintenance is to ensure that the WOL server operates as reliable and maintenance-free as possible.
-The analysis can be run daily or according to your own schedule in order to identify changes in the network promptly and, if necessary, to optimize the selection of the WOL proxies fully automatically.
+The purpose of automatic WOL proxy generation, optimization, monitoring, and maintenance is to ensure that the WOL server operates as reliably and maintenance‑free as possible.
+The analysis can be run daily or on a schedule of your choosing to promptly identify network changes and, if necessary, automatically optimise the selection of WOL proxies.

 How the automatic WOL proxy generator works

-The automatic search for suitable computers as WOL proxy takes place on the basis of a fully automatic analysis of the entire network infrastructure, including the computer types, their current runtimes, group membership and other settings, which are described below.
-The administrator can exclude unwanted computer types such as notebooks or purely virtual machines.
-Certain network segments can also be excluded from automatic proxy generation.
+The automatic search for suitable computers to act as WOL proxies is based on a fully automated analysis of the entire network infrastructure, including computer types, current runtimes, group membership, and other settings described below.
+Administrators can exclude unwanted computer types, such as notebooks or purely virtual machines, and can also exclude specific network segments from automatic proxy generation.

-A filter allows entire groups to be excluded or treated as preferred.
-Preference is given to clients that are always on anyway.
+A filter allows entire groups to be excluded or marked as preferred.
+Preference is given to clients that are always on.
+Typical preferred groups are servers that run 24/7.

 A preview function gives administrators the opportunity to view the results in advance.
 For this, the generated proxy list is output as an Excel‑compatible CSV file.